fsbolero/fsbolero.github.io/docs/Remoting.md

 title: Remoting
 ---

+# Remoting

 Bolero.Remoting provides the ability to easily call server-side functions from the client side.

 Remote calls are `POST` requests to a specific URL.
 Arguments and return values are automatically serialized to JSON.

-# Defining the service
+## Defining the service

 A set of server-side functions is defined as a record called a *remote service*.
 Each function is a field in this record, and must take one argument and return `Async<_>`.
 If you need to pass several arguments to a server-side function, use a tuple.

 The record should implement `IRemoteService` to define the URL for its functions.
-Each function is served at the path `<service.BasePath>/<fieldName>`.
+Each function is served at the path `{service.BasePath}/{fieldName}`.

 For example, here is the definition of a service for a simple key-value pair storage: